 My pregnancies with my daughters were a revelation—and not necessarily a welcome one.
 I suffered health issues during each; some the typical pregnancy discomforts, others more serious.
 And despite my situation—which included financial stability, a supportive family, top-notch health care, and the fact that we had planned for these babies—I was still terrified.
 In my worst days, I identified with women who seek a way out.

 Objective arguments against abortion based on an unborn baby’s humanity are true.
 And they have their place.
 Even images of pre-term and aborted babies may be persuasive—though in recent years many have begun to question their efficacy.
 But these arguments and photos usually aren’t best employed on the sidewalk outside an abortion clinic.

-As ambassadors of Christ, we must remember first that women considering an abortion are often in a state of total panic.
-And acknowledging that has the power to greatly alter our behavior.
+As ambassadors of Christ, we must remember first that women considering an abortion are often in a state of panic.
+And acknowledging that fear has the power to greatly alter our behavior.

-Women considering an abortion are often in a state of total panic.
+Women considering an abortion are often in a state of panic.

 When we presume others’ best intentions, we’re more likely to be softer, less frustrated, and more forgiving.
 If I can train myself to assume that the aggressive driver on the highway is actually rushing to the hospital, my anger toward him or her melts.
 And if we can train our hearts to recognize that a woman seeking an abortion is actually afraid—and even to accept that we would be feeling fear ourselves, were we facing her circumstances—we can shake off our unproductive anger and put on, instead, love and empathy.